 Frequently Asked Questions

-The Port Orford Field Station is located in Port Orford, on the wind-swept coast of southern Oregon, overlooking historical Battle Rock
+The Port Orford Field Station is located in Port Orford, on the wind-swept coast of southern Oregon, overlooking the historic Battle Rock.

 The station is focused on supporting research of this biodiverse marine and coastal region, with ample internship opportunities.

-There are dry and "damp" lab facilities used for sample processing and storage (there is a sample freezer).
+There are dry and wet lab facilities used for sample processing and storage (there is a sample freezer).
 Gear preparation and storage, and dissections.

-The Station hosts an air fill station for filling SCUBA tanks, operated under OSU's Dive Safety Office.
-Air only fills are available for air tanks displaying current inspections, and for certified SCUBA divers.
-We appreciate advance notice of tank fill needs to help schedule.
-See the fees page for tank fill rates.
+The station hosts an air fill station for filling SCUBA tanks, operated under OSU's Scientific Diving Program.
+Air fills are only available for SCUBA tanks displaying current inspections, and for certified SCUBA divers.
+Please reach out to the Scientific Diving Program for more information.

 We operate the Port Orford Field Station in support of scientists and students from all research institutions and agencies seeking to study the marine and coastal ecosystems in the southern Oregon region.
 We partner with the University of Oregon's OIMB, the Oregon Department of Fish and Wildlife, the National Oceanic and Atmospheric Administration, and other organizations.
-The Station also serves regional community colleges and local schools with field trips and field intensive courses.
-Reach out to the Manager if you would like to schedule time at the Station.
+The station also serves regional community colleges and local schools with field trips and field intensive courses.
+Reach out to the station staff if you would like to schedule time at the station.

 Port Orford is rich with opportunities to enjoy the coast, from surfing to hiking the Port Orford Heads State Park and other nearby hikes, bike rides, kayaking, fishing, snorkeling, SCUBA diving, or just hanging out on the beach nearby.
 It's a friendly, curious, and ocean aware fishing community, and you'll find many locals who are interested in your research.

-The Station has limited shared lodging on site, and you should reach out to the Manager to make arrangements in advance of your stay.
-During the busy season, beds are usually limited, but there are times of the year when there is more availability.
-Reservations are first come, first served, so it's a good idea to plan ahead.
+The station has limited shared lodging on site, and you should reach out to the station staff to make arrangements in advance of your stay.
+During the summer field season reservations are first come, first served, so it's a good idea to plan ahead.
+There is an fully equipped shared kitchen for preparing food, and an outdoor area with picnic tables available for use during your stay.
 Check the fees page for details on the cost of lodging.
-There is an equipped shared kitchen for preparing food, and an outdoor "quad" area with picnic tables and a grill that is available for use during your stay.

 Everyone is welcome at the Port Orford Field Station, and we strive to embrace diversity, promote equity, and include all in the experience of studying and living in Port Orford during your time here.
-The Manager is always open to discussing ways to improve your experience during your time here, and promotes an open environment.
+The station staff are always open to discussing ways to improve your experience during your time here, and promotes an open environment.

 Port Orford is a small, rural fishing community of about 1,200 people.
 About 30% of the local workforce is employed in commercial fishing and related work.
 The average age is over 60, with a growing population of young people and families.
 It is a friendly, artistic, and musical community, and there are frequent opportunities to enjoy live music or a simple jam at the beach.

 The weather is dominated by ocean influences, and it is a good idea to learn to read the weather as you prepare for work or play.
-Conditions can change rapidly, so ask the Manager about helpful apps you can download to your smart phone or computer so you can learn how to make good predictions and stay safe when working near or at sea.
 The weather is highly variable geographically as well, with strong winds or chilly fog at the coast, and hot, calm weather just a few miles away up one of the nearby rivers.
-Your day can easily begin with a chilly field session, followed by a sunny, warm day at the river and refreshing dip to cool off.
 Check the ocean and weather conditions page for current conditions and forecasts.